Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Numerical method and results

-When we consider objects like white dwarfs as possible candidates for the secondary, we have to ensure that these objects can withstand the tidal disruption caused by the supermassive black hole \cite{Maguire:2020lad, Gourgoulhon:2019iyu}.
-This leads to the concept of the tidal-disruption radius \cite{Maguire:2020lad}
+When we consider objects like white dwarfs as possible candidates for the secondary \cite{Vazquez-Aceves:2021xwl}, we have to ensure that these objects can withstand the tidal disruption caused by the supermassive black hole \cite{Maguire:2020lad, Gourgoulhon:2019iyu}.
+This leads to the concept of the tidal-disruption radius \cite{Maguire:2020lad, PhysRevD.99.123025}

 defined as a critical radius inside which the object is torn apart by the tidal forces of the primary.
-Thus, a successful inspiral of the object requires that the tidal-disruption radius should lie inside the event horizon of the supermassive black hole.
-Equating \autoref{TDR} ($R$ is given by \autoref{M_R_WD}) with the radius of the event horizon of the primary, we can obtain the minimum value of the black hole mass $M_{\textrm{min}}$ beyond which there is no tidal disruption \cite{Maguire:2020lad, Gourgoulhon:2019iyu, PhysRevD.99.123025}.
+The expression for white dwarf radius $R$ is presented in \autoref{M_R_WD}.
+We provide a simplistic order-of-magnitude estimate on the tidal disruption radius.
+Furthermore, we consider only the objects that can reach the ISCO without tidal disruption, which requires that the tidal-disruption radius should lie inside the ISCO (consideration of dephasing up to tidal disruption radius would be quite interesting.
+However, we are not considering such a scenario here).
+Equating \autoref{TDR} with the ISCO radius, we can obtain the minimum value of the black hole mass $M_{\textrm{min}}$ beyond which there is no tidal disruption \cite{Maguire:2020lad, Gourgoulhon:2019iyu, PhysRevD.99.123025}.
 We can also define the maximum mass ratio as $q_{\textrm{max}}=m_s/M_{\textrm{min}}$ below which there is no tidal disruption.
 In the right panel of \autoref{chi_max}, we plot $q_{\textrm{max}}$ as a function of white dwarf mass for two different primary configurations: (a) the primary is non-rotating, and (b) the primary is an extreme Kerr black hole, and the secondary object is co-rotating with the black hole.
 The shaded region in the plot signifies the parameter space for which there is no tidal disruption.
 The black dashed line represents $q=10^{-4}$.
 As evident from the plot, for $q=10^{-4}$, the white dwarf can withstand the tidal forces of the primary when its mass is very close to Chandrasekhar mass $M_\textrm{Ch}=1.454 M_\odot$.
-However, for a smaller mass ratio (say for $q=10^{-5}$, represented by a black dot-dashed line in the plot), the parameter space for the same is much larger.
+However, the parameter space for the same is much larger for a smaller mass ratio (say for $q=10^{-5}$, represented by a black dot-dashed line in the plot).
 The SIQM parameter for the white dwarfs can take very large values $C_Q\sim 10^3-10^5$ \cite{Taylor:2019hle}.
-Similar to Similar to \autoref{ECO} and \autoref{NS}, we can write \autoref{final_detection} as
+Similar to \autoref{ECO} and \autoref{NS}, we can write \autoref{final_detection} as